Accelerator and Brake: Dynamic Persuasion with Dead Ends

 In this section, we show Lemma \ref{lemma.simplified} in a more general setting.
 Consider the following dynamic information design problem:

-We do not impose any specific functional form in this problem; we only know: \begin{itemize} \item $w(t)$ is the payoff of the principal if the agent stops at time $t$, which is increasing, continuous, and smooth; \item $\hat{v}(t,s)$ is the payoff of the agent at date $t$ when he stops at time $s\geq t$, which is continuous and smooth in both arguments, and $\hat{v}(t,\cdot)$ is decreasing for all $t\in[0,T]$. \item $\psi(\mu_t)$ is the payoff when the agent stops directly at time $t$ with belief $\mu_t$; \item $C(t)$ is the requirement for the agent to continue at time $t$, which is continuous and smooth; \item $\Pi$ specifies how belief $\mu_t$ evolves according to policy $F$. \end{itemize} Compared with our original problem in Section \ref{section.main}, we further allow $\psi$ to depend on the agent's current belief, which is widely applicable in other settings.
+Without imposing any specific functional form on this problem, we only assume: \begin{itemize} \item $w(t)$ is the payoff of the principal if the agent stops at time $t$, which is increasing, continuous, and smooth; \item $\hat{v}(t,s)$ is the payoff of the agent at date $t$ when he stops at time $s\geq t$, which is continuous and smooth in both arguments, and $\hat{v}(t,\cdot)$ is decreasing for all $t\in[0,T]$. \item $\psi(\mu_t)$ is the payoff when the agent stops directly at time $t$ with belief $\mu_t$; \item $C(t)$ is the requirement for the agent to continue at time $t$, which is continuous and smooth; \item $\Pi$ specifies how belief $\mu_t$ evolves according to policy $F$. \end{itemize}

+Compared with the original problem in Section \ref{section.main}, we further allow $\psi$ to depend on the agent's current belief.
 The main restrictions of problem (\ref{eq.generalproblem}) are twofold.
-First, it is restricted to the problems that can be reduced to designing one single distribution function of stopping times.
-Since there are multiple states, this requires the designer to have some preliminary results simplifying the form of the optimal information policy.
+First, it is restricted to the problems that can be reduced to designing one single distribution function of stopping times; since there are multiple states, this requires the principal to have some preliminary results simplifying the form of the optimal information policy.